Investor Relations

 Risk Committee

-The Risk Committee is chaired by Peter Fowler and comprises of Stuart FowlerMark Hughes, and the head of divisions, Joanna Fowler and Hamish Russell and Roger Worrall (secretary).
+The Risk Committee is chaired by Peter Fowler and comprises of Stuart FowlerMark Hughes, and the head of divisions, Joanna Fowler and Hamish Russell and Jing Zhou (secretary).
 The purpose of the Risk Committee (the “Committee”) is to perform centralised oversight and policy setting of risk management activities and to provide communication to the Audit Committee of the Westminster Group (the Company) regarding important risks and related risk management activities.
 The Committee’s key areas of responsibility are:

 • Oversight of risk;